-Even if more novel drugs are riskier investments on the part of the firm, in the sense that they are less likely to be approved by the FDA, it is possible that they are more valuable conditional on approval.
+Even if more novel drugs are less likely to be approved by the FDA, it is possible that they are more valuable conditional on approval.
 Given that measuring private or social value of an innovation is challenging, we base our analysis on several measures of value added.
 Specifically, we examine measures of social value, measured either by the drug's clinical effectiveness, or by the number of citations the patent receives.
 Since firm investment decisions are also likely to be guided by considerations about private values, we also examine the relation between chemical novelty and revenue generated by successful drug candidates and their contribution to firm value.

-In general, we relate the different measures of value added X_i to our novelty measure using the following specification,
+In general, we relate the different measures of drug value $X_i$ to our novelty measure using the following specification,